dwillis/command-line-umd/tutorial/slides.md

 ## Topics

-- Accessing the command-line on a Mac
+- Accessing the command-line with GitHub Codespaces
 - Getting unstuck
 - Navigating the filesystem
 - Creating and modifying files